Dornith/PV204-Project/JavaCard/README.md

 ## Implementation details

+Schnorr signing was implemented and tested using a very well structured information from [learnmebitcoin](https://learnmeabitcoin.com/technical/cryptography/elliptic-curve/schnorr/).

 NFC support is not implemented

 Baseline for the javacard implementation was reused and inspired from [status keycard](https://github.com/OpenCryptoProject/JCMathLib) and adopted for nostr, namely implementation of Schnorr signature under javacard constraints.